cgore2/CSC-4330-Tactics-Game/Project Management Document.md

 Stephen Harb: I contributed early content to the SRS sections and did rewrites for secitons 1,2,3 as well as first document edits.

+Chris Gore: I primarily worked on editing the final version of the document.

 ####10/24/16 –
 Chris Gore, Mason Meredith – Spent meeting discussing and getting acquainted with the Unity engine.

 Mason Meredith: Simple meeting were I started to explore unity on my computer, and discuss future uses.

+Chris Gore: I took a more in depth look at the Unity game engine with Mason and discussed ideas regarding game design with him.

 ####10/25/16 -
 Daniel LaBorde: created the two dolphin sprites and other textures using paint.net